Two-phase free boundary problems for a class of fully nonlinear double-divergence systems: Introduction

 The system \eqref{eq_main} comprises a fully nonlinear partial differential equation and an inhomogeneous elliptic double-divergence equation.
-Those equations have mainly been studied over the last fifty years and are very interesting.
+These equations have been studied extensively over the past fifty years and remain a topic of significant interest.
 Summarizing a substantial list of references related to the above-mentioned equations is out of the scope of this paper; we refer the reader to the monographs \cite{bkrsbook} and \cite{Caffarelli-Cabre1995}.
 In addition, we can see the system in \eqref{eq_main} as the Euler-Lagrange equation associated with the functional in \eqref{functional_main}.

-Observe that the second equation in \eqref{eq_main} has a discontinuous right-hand side depending on the sign of the $u$.
-That is, the double-divergence equation can be rewritten in the following way:
+Observe that the second equation in \eqref{eq_main} has a discontinuous right-hand side depending on the sign of $u$.
+That is, the equation in double-divergence form can be rewritten in the following way:

-It is essential to highlight that the discontinuities on the right-hand side, as in \eqref{eq_main} characterize a free boundary problem, {\it i.e.,} where we know the behavior of the solutions in the sets $\{ u>0\}$ and $\{ u<0\}$.
+It is essential to highlight that the discontinuities on the right-hand side as in \eqref{eq_main} characterize a free boundary problem, {\it i.e.,} where we know the behavior of the solutions in the sets $\{ u>0\}$ and $\{ u<0\}$.
 However, we do not know what happens when the solutions cross the free boundary $\Gamma(u)$.
 We denote the free boundary by

 For instance, the free boundary $\Gamma(u)$ can behave as illustrated in Figure 1.

 Due to the absence of monotonicity formulas, studying the free boundary properties for this class of the energies as \eqref{functional_main} is very challenging.
 Another obstacle is that the techniques used to investigate the regularity of the solutions to the system \eqref{eq_main} do not allow us to establish the optimal regularity for the solutions, which is a key ingredient to studying the regularity of the free boundary.
 For these reasons, as far as we know, the study of the free boundary problem for \eqref{functional_main} remains an open question.